inspectIT/inspectit-ocelot/README.md

 #### My application is already using OpenCensus.
 Can I use the agent anyway?

-Yes, you can use the inspectIT OCE Java agent if you already use the OpenCensus library.
+Yes, you can use the inspectIT Ocelot Java agent if you already use the OpenCensus library.
 However, there are a few points that need to be considered to ensure a smooth operation.
 Please read the [corresponding section in the documentation](http://docs.inspectit.rocks/master/#_using_opencensus_library_with_inspectit_oce).

-#### How can I start my application with the inspectIT OCE Java agent?
+#### How can I start my application with the inspectIT Ocelot Java agent?

 We have a [detailed section in the documentation](http://docs.inspectit.rocks/releases/latest/#_installation) about this topic.
 The easiest way is to add the `javaagent` argument to your Java command like [described above](#installation).